marcosdelcueto/MachineLearning_AcceptorDonor/README.md

 ### Usage

-All input parameters are specified in file: _inputMLPhotovoltaics.inp_, although this can be editted in main program _MachineLearningPhotovoltaics.py_.
-Input options are separated in different groups:
+All input parameters are specified in file: _inputMLPhotovoltaics.inp_.
+Input options in this file are separated in different groups:

 - Parallelization: only relevant when trying to use differential evolution algorithm to optimize hyperparameters
 - Verbose options: allows some flexibility for how much information to print to standard output and log file